 In August 2012, the SEC adopted its final rule to implement Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act regarding disclosure and reporting requirements for companies who use "conflict" minerals mined from the Democratic Republic of Congo and adjoining countries in their products.
 In the semiconductor industry, these minerals are most commonly found in metals used in the manufacture of semiconductor devices and related assemblies.
 These new requirements could adversely affect our ability to source related minerals and metals and increase our related cost.
 We will face difficulties and increased expense associated with complying with the disclosure requirements, such as costs related to determining the source of any conflict minerals used in our products.
-This rule will likely require reporting in mid-2014.
-Although the Company expects to be able to file the required report on time, in preparing to do so it is dependent upon the implementation of new systems and processes and information supplied by its suppliers of products that contain, or potentially contain, conflict minerals.
+This rule required reporting in mid-2014.
+Although the Company expects to be able to file the required reports on time, in preparing to do so it is dependent upon the implementation of new systems and processes and information supplied by its suppliers of products that contain, or potentially contain, conflict minerals.
 Also, since our supply chain is complex, and some suppliers may be unwilling to share related confidential information regarding the source of their products, or may provide us information that is inaccurate or inadequate.
 If those risks arise, or if our processes in obtaining that information do not fulfill the SEC's requirements, we may face both reputational challenges and SEC enforcement risks based on our inability to sufficiently verify the origins of the subject minerals and metals or otherwise.
-Moreover, we may encounter challenges to satisfy any related requirements of our customers, which may be different from or more onerous than the requirements of the related SEC rule.
+More recently, Executive Orders issued by the President of the U.S. have increased sanctions in this area as well, which may impact us in the scenarios described above.
+Moreover, we may encounter challenges to satisfy any related requirements of our customers, which may be different from or more onerous than the requirements of the related SEC rule and Executive Order.
 If we cannot satisfy these customers, they may choose a competitor's products or may choose to disqualify us as a supplier, and we may have to write off inventory in the event that it becomes unsalable as a result of these regulations.